goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

   ```
     C:\Program Files\7-Zip\7z.exe e archive.7z
   ```
-  extracts all files from archive archive.7z to the current folder.
+  extracts all files from archive archive.7z to the current folder. and
   ```
     C:\Program Files\7-Zip\7z.exe e archive.7z -oc:\soft *.gnucash
   ```
-  extracts files ending in **.gnucash** from archive archive.7z to c:\soft folder.
+  extracts files ending in **.gnucash** from archive archive.7z to **c:\soft** folder.

   **GNU/Linux** **Archive Manager** can be used to manage 7-Zip files if the **p7zip-full** package is installed.